 These work by removing the chemicals like calcium and magnesium that can make water hard.
 Since the levels of these minerals can vary quite a bit even within the same town or county, it’s important to get your water hardness level evaluated before you decide how to treat it.

 Every water softener is set based on the results of tests done on your particular water, in your particular house.
 Most softeners use salt in the regeneration cycle, and so will have that mineral present in the softener head.
 If you ever feel like your water softener is using too much salt, you may need to reevaluate the amount and presence of minerals in your water.
-The best softeners allow you to change the salt levels easily, though some may require you to call a plumber in Sarasota to get the right amount.
+The best softeners allow you to change the salt levels easily, though some may require you to call a dependable Sarasota plumbing company to get the right amount.

 If you are having trouble with your water quality or would like to test for the presence of hard water, call Wimpy’s Plumbing at (941) 322-1911 or schedule an appointment using our online form.
 We would be happy to come out, diagnose your water quality problems, and give you a free estimate for fixing them.